Motley Crue Logo

 Motley Crue Emblem

-The stylized name of the famous American rock glam band not only decorated their albums.
-They used it at concerts and on tours that took place during the marked period.
-Naturally, the design necessarily echoed the content of the songs and reflected their hidden meaning.
-But besides those listed, there was another variant of the logo – in the form of an inverted pentagram.
+The stylized name of the famous American glam rock band not only adorned their albums, but also.
+They used it at concerts and on tours during the marked period.
+Naturally, the design necessarily echoed the songs’ content and reflected their hidden meaning.
+But besides those listed, there was another variant of the logo: an inverted pentagram.
 Earlier, this sign was interpreted as a symbol of Christ, but then it was given an aura of Satanism.
 The five-pointed star is surrounded by a red ring and overlaid with a black inscription.
 All the letters in it are tall and thin.

-Each album is a unique world with its style, so the fonts are different.
-According to the musicians, in 1985, they used Midnight Moon typeface with a gothic design, in 1987 – italic with the accent on graffiti.
-In 1989 they chose a calligraphic italic typeface, in 1994 a stencil typeface supplemented with sloppy strokes, and in 1997 a magazine typeface.
-The typeface on the cover of the 2000 collection was in hieroglyphic to emphasize the Asian atmosphere.
+Each album is a unique world with its own style, so the fonts are different.
+According to the musicians, in 1985 they used the Midnight Moon typeface with a gothic design, and in 1987 they used italic with an accent on graffiti.
+In 1989, they chose a calligraphic italic typeface; in 1994, a stencil typeface with sloppy strokes; and in 1997, a magazine typeface.
+The typeface on the cover of the 2000 collection was in hieroglyphics to emphasize the Asian atmosphere.
 In 2008, the lettering in the logo was in complex Old English letters, and in 2012, it was printed with a chrome effect.

 Motley Crue Symbol

-The palette of Motley Crue’s musical logos is quite consistent with hard rock and heavy metal.
-It consists of rock colors and presents the classic combination of black and red.
+The palette of Mötley Crüe’s musical logos is consistent with hard rock and heavy metal.
+It consists of rocks and features the classic black-and-red combination.
 In some cases, they are diluted with white.
-More varied in color is the last emblem, where in addition to the traditional gamma, there are also restrained steel shades mixed with cold blues and blues.
+The last emblem is more varied in color, with, in addition to the traditional gamma, restrained steel shades mixed with cold blues and blues.